 The best known ‘High Street banks’ (not many in our High Street these days!) like HSBC, Barclays, Nat West, Lloyds and RBS, all score badly and come near the bottom of the list.
 The banks that come out top are ‘challenger banks’, like:

 All of these offer a variety of savings accounts and ISAs.
-The catch is that none offer current accounts at present, or have a national network of branches.
+The catch is that none have a national network of branches, and only Triodos offers a current account (launched in April 2017).
 The highest scoring banks that do offer current accounts, and have a branch relatively nearby, are

 - Newly established Metro Bank (Brighton)